dball/constructive/README.md

 ### sys/attr/ref/type

 This qualifies the type of reference.
-It's only value is:
+Its only value is:

 * `sys/attr/ref/type/component`